Seung-WonSeo/CNPMI/README.md

 ## CNPMI

-CNPMI is a modified version for cross-lingual aligned topic automatic evaluation.
+CNPMI is a modified version of original NPMI for cross-lingual aligned topic automatic evaluation.

 ## Reference Corpus